eugenelian/comp34812_group70/modelcards/COMP34812_modelcard_bilstm.md

 This model is based upon a Bidirectional Long Short-Term Memory
       (BiLSTM) model that was fine-tuned on 24K pairs of texts.
-A further improvement on the model is gained by using gloVe embeddings and an attention layer.
+A further improvement on the model is gained by using DeBERTa only for embeddings.

 - **Developed by:** Eugene Lian and Steven Moussa
 - **Language(s):** English